 The dealerships that consistently outperform the market aren't necessarily the ones with the best inventory or the best prices.
 They're the ones that have a repeatable system for finding prospects, reaching them first, and staying in front of them throughout a long sales cycle.

-That system looks like this: daily delivery of verified business owner contacts in target industries, automated email outreach that introduces the dealership and stays in contact over 30–60 days, and a pipeline CRM that tracks every prospect from first touch through signed deal.
+That system looks like this: a steady flow of business owner contacts (phone + email checked) in target industries that land in your pipeline as agents discover them, automated email outreach that introduces the dealership and stays in contact over 30–60 days, and a pipeline CRM that tracks every prospect from first touch through signed deal.
 The combination replaces the manual research-and-call cycle that most dealership sales teams still rely on.

 How Equipment Dealers Use JYNI